 The Global Significance of Long-Distance Trails

 Long-Distance Trails (LDTs) have become an essential part of outdoor recreation, conservation, and cultural identity across the globe.
-From Europe’s Camino de Santiago and the Via Francigena, to the Te Araroa in New Zealand and the Great Himalayan Trail, LDTs connect people to landscapes, history, and each other.
+From Europe’s Camino de Santiago and the Via Francigena, to the Te Araroa in New Zealand and the Great Himalayan Trail, LDTs connect people to landscapes, history, and one another.
 They serve not only as physical challenges but as sources of inspiration, personal transformation, and community engagement.

 These trails often transcend their role as recreational infrastructure.
 They drive ecotourism, support local economies, and foster stewardship of natural and cultural resources.
 In many countries, LDTs are recognized for their role in advancing public health, providing equitable access to nature, and building a shared sense of purpose through collective trail experiences.